Abrhammmo/brent-oil-change-point-analysis/dashboard_imgs/README.md

 - `home_page.png`: The dashboard landing view — overview charts, high-level stats, and navigation to the events and analysis pages.
 - `price analysis for an event.png`: Deep-dive visual showing price series around a selected event, including local trend lines and summary statistics (pre/post means and volatility).
 - `price change around key events.png`: Aggregated chart that overlays price changes around multiple key events (aligned at event date) to visualize typical responses.
-- `Responsive frontend check.png`: Mobile / small-screen screenshot demonstrating responsive layout and component stacking for narrow viewports.
+- `Responsive frontend check.png`(GALAXY Z FOLD): Mobile / small-screen screenshot demonstrating responsive layout and component stacking for narrow viewports.
 - `Responsive frontend check.png` (desktop): Desktop / wide-screen screenshot showing full layout and side-by-side components (this filename is reused for both checks in the repo).
 - `volatility analysis and events.png`: Chart combining rolling volatility metrics with event markers to show temporal alignment between volatility spikes and real-world events.
 - `volatility analysis for an event.png`: Focused volatility plot around a single event, showing how volatility changes in the event window and summary metrics.

-These images are intended for README illustrations and quick documentation.
-If you want, I can add captions to each file and generate lower-resolution thumbnail copies for the docs.